TCS-Research-Development/React_Flux_Architecture_Naresh/React_Flux/README.md

+#React Flux Demo Application

-This Demo code shows how to read json data which is stored in local directory and display it in the view using React Js.
+This Demo code shows how to read json data which is stored in local directory and display it in the view using React Js Flux Architecture.

 Steps to run application